-Apart from the detailed examination, he would use one or more of the following procedures and tests in order to diagnose glaucoma:
+Apart from the detailed eye exams, he would use one or more of the following procedures and tests in order to diagnose glaucoma:

 Comprehensive Medical History

-Your doctor will be having a detailed history about the type and duration of symptoms you have been experiencing.
+Your doctor will be having a detailed history of the type and duration of symptoms you have been experiencing.
 He will also ask if you have any family or personal history of glaucoma.

 He will also be probing into your general health status in order to check if any other health condition is being the underlying cause of eye problem.
 These health conditions may include diabetes or high blood pressure.